Mord mit Aussicht: Overview

-The series follows the adventures of Sophie Haas (played by Caroline Peters), a detective from the city of Köln who had to take a job in the fictional country village of Hengasch (in German this sounds like ″hanging butt″) in district Liebernich (″rather not″), in the Eifel.
+The series follows the adventures of Sophie Haas (played by Caroline Peters), a detective from the city of Köln who had to take a job in the fictional country village of Hengasch (in German this sounds like "hanging butt") in district Liebernich ("rather not"), in the Eifel.
 Much of the humour of the series derives from clichés of both city and provincial lives, in a similar manner as the English crime series Midsomer Murders, however the content is unlike that of the British programme.

 Season 1

 Sophie Haas, a detective chief from Cologne, has to take the job as head of the police Department in Hengasch.
 There she meets the village’s two policemen Dietmar Schäffer and Bärbel Schmied.
 Because there isn’t really happening anything in the village Sophie tries to solve a missing person case which her predecessor Hans Zielonka couldn’t solve — with success.
 Meanwhile her father Hannes Haas decides to move to Hengasch, too and rents an old forester’s house for the two of them.

 While trying to solve a murder which happened in a chapel right on the border between North Rhine-Westphalia and Rhineland-Palatinate, she meets Andreas Zielonka, Hans Zielonka’s son, with whom she has to investigate the case.
 They get closer to each other and are a couple until Andreas has to leave for Canada for further training.
 Then she has a relationship with Jochen Kauth, the vet, but it breaks, because Sophie doesn’t really want to bond and Jochen is too possessive.
-Bärbel as well falls in love, with Mathilde (Alwara Höfels), a carpenter on her Journeyman years.
-This confuses her a lot at first because she isn’t a lesbian and she is relieved when she finds out Mathilde likes both, men and women as well.
+Bärbel as well falls in love, with Mathilde (Alwara Höfels), a wandering journeyman carpenter.
+This confuses her a lot at first because she isn’t a lesbian and she is relieved when she finds out Mathilde likes both men and women as well.
 However Mathilde has to leave Hengasch soon as she is only passing through.

 Schäffer and his wife Heike find out that their son Kevin is highly gifted and want to send him to a special boarding school for which he got a scholarship because of that.
 When a teacher there is murdered, Sophie, Schäffer and Bärbel take over the case.

 In the series finale, Sophie Haas gets called to Cologne by the superior who relocated her to Hengasch, to end the hostage of an Asian black bear.
 She also solves an old case and transfers her ex-boyfriend.
 Thus she gets offered a job in Cologne and Andreas Zielonka who is back from Canada should get her job in Hengasch.